ibm-cloud-docs/FileStorage/faqs.md

 {: faq}

 {{site.data.keyword.filestorage_full}} presents file shares to customers on physical storage that is wiped before any reuse.
 Customers with special requirements for compliance such as NIST 800-88 Guidelines for Media Sanitization need to perform the data sanitization procedure before they delete their storage.

+## Which NFS versions are supported?
+{: faq}

+Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.

+The preferred version is NFS v3, because it's a stateless protocol and more resilient when network events occur.

+NFS v3 natively supports `no_root_squash` that allows root clients to retain root permissions on the NFS share.
+You can enable this feature in NFS v4.1, by editting the domain information and running the `rpcidmapd` or a similar service.
+For more information, see [Implementing no_root_squash for NFS](/docs/infrastructure/FileStorage?topic=FileStorage-mountingLinux#norootsquash).

+In case of vSphere Solutions, NFS v3 supports more features than v4.1.
+Such features include Storage DRS and Site Recovery Manager.

 ## What happens to the drives that are decommissioned from the cloud data center?
 {: faq}